MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 :::image type="content" source="media/pb-18.png" alt-text="App deep dive":::

-You can use the decomposition tree visual to drill down into apps by environment name, app plan classification, maker department, connector name, connector tier, app type, archive score.
+You can use the decomposition tree visual to drill down into apps by environment name, app plan classification, maker department, connector name, connector tier, app type, and archive score.

 You can filter the **App deep dive** page by:

 - Environment
 - Maker
 - Is the app shared with the entire tenant?
 - Number of shared (individual) users and groups
 - App type
 - Connector
 - Last launched date
 - App plan classification
 - Connector name and connector tier
 - Is the app orphaned (the app owner has left the organization)

-In addition, you can sort the output data by the total number of users the app is shared with, unique users that have launched the app, last launched date, archive score, environment name and app owner.
+In addition, you can sort the output data by the total number of users the app is shared with, unique users that have launched the app, last launched date, archive score, environment name, and app owner.

 Some typical assessments an admin might perform are described in the following sections.